Final Girl - All 20+ Feature Film Boxes Compared!

 S2·F5

-Strong defensively-oriented survival abilities; versatile, good for controlled play Hellscape, Falconwood – in S3 boxes with constant damage pressure, Heather's defensive orientation gives more room for tactical decisions.
+Strong defense-oriented survival abilities; versatile, good for controlled play Hellscape, Falconwood – in S3 boxes with constant damage pressure, Heather's defensive lean creates more room for tactical decisions.

 S2·F5

-Sets the time marker to 7 instead of 6 at the end of the Planning phase; extra time for complex actions Into the Void, Falconwood, Station 2891 – in time-critical boxes with expensive action chains, the extra time buffer is the difference between one more action or not.
+Resets the time marker to 7 instead of 6 at the end of the Planning phase; extra time for complex actions Into the Void, Falconwood, Station 2891 – in time-intensive boxes with expensive action chains, the extra time buffer is the difference between one more action or none.

-Series 3 – ⚠ no Final Girl here is photo- or PDF-verified; all details are community sources
+Series 3 – no Final Girl here is photo- or PDF-verified; all data comes from community sources

 S3·F1

-+2 damage with firearms; signature item Boomsticks with no discard penalty on 1s; only 4 HP Falconwood, Station 2891, Creech Manor – in boxes with strong firearms in the item deck (flamethrower in Falconwood/Station 2891), her damage potential multiplies enormously.
++2 damage with firearms; signature item Boomsticks, no discard penalty on 1s; only 4 HP Falconwood, Station 2891, Creech Manor – in boxes with strong firearms in the item deck (flamethrowers in Falconwood/Station 2891), her damage potential multiplies dramatically.

 S3·F1

-Starts with Guard ×2; a defensively-oriented profile with a solid 6 HP Versus aggressive S2/S3 killers (Evomorph, Ratchet Lady, Razorface) – Guard cards from the start give instant safety in aggressive killer scenarios with no extra investment.
+Starts with 2× Guard; a defense-oriented profile with a solid 6 HP Against aggressive S2/S3 killers (Evomorph, Ratchet Lady, Razorface) – Guard cards from the start provide instant safety in aggressive killer scenarios without any extra investment.

 S3·F2

-Aggressive; a strong attack orientation that fits direct-combat scenarios USS Konrad, Marrek Warehouse – in boxes with lots of good weapon options, Kenzie's direct combat style reaches its full potential.
+Aggressive; strong offensive alignment for direct combat scenarios USS Konrad, Marrek Warehouse – in boxes with plenty of good weapon options, Kenzie's direct combat style reaches its full potential.

 S3·F2

-Support and control abilities; a solid, flexible playstyle Falconwood, Wingard Cottage – Christie's control abilities fit well with boxes that reward tactical positioning and mission management.
+Support and control abilities; a solid, flexible playstyle Falconwood, Wingard Cottage – Christie's control abilities pair well with boxes that reward tactical positioning and mission management.

 S3·F3